Terracoding/terracoding.github.com/_posts/2013-08-28-10-Tools-we-use-to-make-Distributed-Team-Working-Awesome.md

 ![Google Docs](http://0.jsucdn.com/instructionaltech/files/2012/02/M-GoogleDocs.jpg?75f79a "Google Docs")

 One of the things we like about Google docs is being be on the same page as your team mate, quite literally!
-Realtime collaboration on a docuemnt is great!
+Realtime collaboration on a document is great!

 ***10. [Evernote](http://www.evernote.com)***

 ![Evernote](https://lh3.ggpht.com/si0cgkp2rkVX5JhhBYrtZ4cy2I1hZcrx8aiz-v8MjvPykfhT7-YAM2B8MNi0OCF9AQ=w300 "Evernote")

 We share a Terracoding notebook between us on Evernote.
-There we store things like blog post examples, email templates, interviews and genral notes.
+There we store things like blog post examples, email templates, interviews and general notes.
 We all use Evernote individually so why not make it the team's note taking app.

 Do you work in a distributed team?
 What other apps do you use that help streamline your workflow.
 We would love your feedback :)